QuKennedy/MemoryAllocator/README.md

 This is the core logic for a Binary Buddy System memory allocator written in C. Binary Buddy System allocators maintain a data structure of free blocks sized as powers of 2, which are used to provide first fits for allocation requests, as well as immediate coalescing with neighboring, or "buddy" free blocks of the same size class.
 This implementation utilizes an array of linked lists to store free blocks, but the more efficient data structure would be a binary tree of free blocks for O(logn) searching rather than linear time.

-The pros of the Buddy System are efficient allocates and frees, as well as little external fragmentation due to uniform block sizes.
+Pros of the Buddy System are efficient allocates and frees, as well as little external fragmentation due to uniform block sizes.
 Reducing external fragmentation however comes with the price of increasing internal fragmentation, as requests are not always powers of 2, and in the worst case up to almost half of a block's size can be wasted due to being only a few bytes over the threshold of the next smallest block.

 The allocation algorithm is as follows: